What is capacity building and why is it important to nonprofit organizations?

 “To energize the spirit and potential of our local community….”

 What better way to accomplish this mission than to strengthen area nonprofit organizations, maximizing their ability to serve the people of the Wiregrass?
 We committed to focusing foundation resources of time and money on helping to build nonprofit capacity.
 CapCONNECT is our major capacity building initiative.
 Through CapCONNECT we are working to align the expressed needs of our grantees for specific development with our goal to energize and facilitate stronger organizations.
 Our project is led by a Development Team of area nonprofit CEO’s (we call them “champions”) and is assisted by TCC-Group, a strategic design and development organization.
 CapCONNECT requires a true commitment by participating organizations, but provides organizational self-assessment, access to individual coaching, workshops, and peer convenings.
 Tying in to the guidelines developed through Grantmakers for Effective Organizations, CapCONNECT is

-The Core Capacity Assessment Tool (CCAT) was made available at no charge to the nonprofits.
-Individual reports and opportunities for confidential coaching sessions with TCC Group professionals, were also provided.
-The Development Team received only aggregate data regarding the needs and priorities of the participants with regard to training and development.
+The Core Capacity Assessment Tool (CCAT) was made available at no charge to the nonprofits with individual interpretation sessions with TCC Group professionals.
+The CapCONNECT Development Team and Wiregrass Foundation received only aggregate data regarding the needs and priorities of the participants with regard to training and development.

 CapCONNECT Non-profit partners: